G-Core/product-documentation/documentation/cloud/ai-Infrustructure/about-our-ai-infrastructure.md

 ## Server specifications and performance

 We provide two types of Graphcore servers: M2000 and Bow-2000.
-M2000 is a second-generation machine and Bow-2000 is a third-generation one.
+M2000 is a second-generation machine and Bow-2000 is third-generation.
+Server types are location-dependent.

 ### Bow-2000 specifications